 To sum up

 There are different ways of saying you in French.
 It can be confusing when it comes to making the difference between Tu and Vous but as we’ve seen, you should take into consideration the kind of relationship you have with your interlocutor.
-If you are afraid of making a mistake remember to use Vous, it works fine In most of the cases, and no one will blame you for using that.
+If you are afraid of making a mistake remember to use Vous, it works fine In most cases, and no one will blame you for using that.

 Is your understanding of this better than before?